sourcebots/docs/content/api/editor-support.md

 pip install git+https://github.com/sourcebots/robot-api
 ```

-The above command requires administrator access to the computer.
+The above command may require administrator access to the computer.
 If you're doing this on a shared computer, such as those you may find in your colleges, add `--user` to the end:

 ```bash
 pip install git+https://github.com/sourcebots/robot-api --user